Parliamentary.ai

 Overview

 This bill amends the Armed Forces Act 2006, significantly altering the service complaints process for members of the UK Armed Forces.
-It expands the powers of the Service Complaints Ombudsman, streamlining the complaints process and providing clearer pathways for redress.
-The bill also makes consequential amendments to related legislation in Northern Ireland regarding equality and discrimination.
+It expands the powers of the Service Complaints Ombudsman, allowing them to investigate a wider range of complaints and allegations, including those relating to undue delay, even before a formal complaint is made.
+The bill also makes consequential amendments to related legislation in Northern Ireland.

 Description

-• Northern Ireland Amendments: The bill amends the Equal Pay Act (Northern Ireland) 1970, the Sex Discrimination (Northern Ireland) Order 1976, and the Race Relations (Northern Ireland) Order 1997, to align them with the changes to the service complaints process.
-This clarifies how complaints under these acts are handled in relation to Armed Forces personnel.
+Furthermore, the bill amends legislation in Northern Ireland, specifically the Equal Pay Act 1970, the Sex Discrimination (Northern Ireland) Order 1976, and the Race Relations (Northern Ireland) Order 1997, to ensure that complaints procedures are aligned with the changes made to the Armed Forces Act 2006.
+This includes clarifying when a complaint should be treated as withdrawn.

 Government Spending